How to Make Sourdough Starter

 side by side photos showing daily progress for sourdough starter

-From day 1 to day 2 there was no activity.
+• From day 1 to day 2 there may not be much activity.
 Don’t feed it at this point.

 side by side photos showing day 3 and 4 for sourdough starter